petern48/open-source-contribs/README.md

 [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) - An extension of PyTorch for Graph Neural Networks

 - Issues
-  - [issue #9457](https://github.com/pyg-team/pytorch_geometric/issues/9457): Help with code optimization
+  - [issue #9457](https://github.com/pyg-team/pytorch_geometric/issues/9457): Help with code optimization for an upcoming new feature PR

 Other Misc Repos: